 I have painted lots of furniture and it wasn’t until recently that I started to pay attention to the type of paint I was using.
 I chose the Emerald Urethane Trim Enamel option because it is more durable than a paint made for drywall.
 It is a little more expensive, but for furniture that will truly be used, it is worth it to keep it looking great.

-How to Paint an Old Cabinet | Tutorial
+Old Sheet Music Cabinet Makeover | Tutorial

 For a complete list of materials used for this project, scroll to the bottom of the post!

-Step 1 | Clean the Cabinet
+1 | Clean the Cabinet

 The hardware on the door was broken so I removed this as well before painting.
 I didn’t fill any of the holes because I planned to add new hardware in the same spot.

-Step 2 | Apply Primer
+2 | Apply Paint Primer

 I used leftover paint primer to create a base layer for the green paint to adhere to.
 The wood tones were quite different so I applied 2 coats to ensure the wood stain would not bleed through.

-Step 3 | Apply Your Paint Color
+3 | Apply Your Paint Color

 The second coat of paint was definitely more true to color but there were a few spots that needed more coverage.
 I decided to apply a quick third coat and that did the trick.

-Step 4 | Install Hardware
+4 | Install Cabinet Door Hardware

 With the pilot holes drilled, I easily attached the screws by hand and love how it turned out.
 The original hardware on this cabinet was broken and the door did not shut at all.
 Now the door functions properly and latches in place!

-Isn’t she beautiful!
+Isn’t she beautiful!?

 Bringing old furniture back to life is one of my favorite things to do.
 It is so satisfying to see the transformation of a discarded item and create an original piece for your home.
-Its also great for the budget!
+It’s also great for the budget!

 It is also extremely versatile.
 I ended up moving the cabinet into our dining room to hold glassware and drinks.